tfgg/yournextmep/_candidates/eu2014/labour/lynda-waltho.md

 person: lynda-waltho
 region: west-midlands
 party: labour
-title: West Midlands - Labour Party - Lynda Waltho
+title: Lynda Waltho is running for MEP in West Midlands for the Labour Party
 incumbent: false
 ---